Chihuahyua, Coahuila

 you get paid for, you’re

-at and suddenly
+so good at and suddenly

 I was words written in